-Barbara Fountain barbara.fountain@solano.edu x4313 Julie Ennis Juliet.ennis@solano.edu x7818 April Takahashi april.takahashi@solano.edu x4329 Laurie Cheatham laurie.cheatham@solano.edu x7823
+Barbara Fountain barbara.fountain@solano.edu x4313 April Takahashi april.takahashi@solano.edu x4329 Laurie Cheatham laurie.cheatham@solano.edu x7823

 Incomplete Grade Contracts

 Incomplete Grade Contracts must be submitted for all students assigned incomplete grades.
 The student, Instructor, and Dean must sign the Incomplete Grade Contract.
 The Incomplete Grade Contract must include a preliminary grade (the grade earned up to the time the student requested the incomplete), and a final (the grade the student will receive in the event they do not complete the work described in the Incomplete Grade Contract.)